CAPSTONE PROJECT WITH PLACEMENT - 2023/4

-The module is available as an alternative to the Capstone Project (without placement) module.
-It is conceived as the final project, integrating the learning from the entire programme and offering an opportunity to apply it in a relevant organisational context under the supervision of both an academic and a professional supervisor.
+It is conceived as the final project, integrating the learning from the entire programme and offering an opportunity to apply it in a relevant organisational context under the supervision of both an academic and a professional supervisor whilst on placement.

 At the end of the Capstone Project with Placement module, students will have developed advanced professional and research skills relevant to their programme of study.
 They will have demonstrated the ability to secure appropriate employment in an area relevant to their programme of study, gained practical work experience in a specific job role, and completed a substantial project of relevance to the placement organisation and their own academic and professional career.

 Surrey Business School